-Our campus continues to make growth in the areas of curriculum, instruction, and assessment.
-Teachers and staff continue to gain knowledge and a deeper understanding of what our students need to be successful, through ongoing/year-round professional development and the implementation of best instructional practices.
+Our campus continues to make growth in the areas of curriculum, instruction and assessment.
+Teachers and staff continue to gain knowledge and a deeper understanding of what our students need to be successful through year-round professional development and the implementation of best instructional practices.

-All new teachers/staff are assigned a campus mentor and a lead mentor.
-The campus leadership team meets regularly, which includes four-campus instructional coaches and two campus administrators.
-Their main goal is to continuously support the vision/mission of the campus while providing all students and staff with daily coaching, support, and interventions.
+All new teachers/staff are assigned a campus mentor.
+The campus leadership team meets regularly, which includes four campus instructional coaches, two campus administrators and one DLAC (Digital Learning and Assessment Coordinator).
+Their primary goal is to continuously support the vision/mission of the campus, while providing all students and staff with daily coaching, support and interventions as needed.